 Contracts for consultancy can either be negotiated directly with individuals or through Imperial Consultants Ltd, who will provide advice and template contracts.
 Companies can also contact the department's Industrial Liaison Team, who will act as a broker to find the right expertise.

-The research in the Department is organised into five sections, each reflecting common research interests.
+The research in the Department is organised into nine sections, each reflecting common research interests.
 Over 30 research groups provide the infrastructure for targeted research and support for PhD students and postdoctoral researchers.

 Artificial Intelligence research encompasses foundational studies in Logic and a variety of Artificial Intelligence disciplines.

 Data Science enables us to develop novel insights into human, physical, and societal phenomena through the analysis of massive and complex data sets.

 Programming Languages spans foundational issues in language semantics right through to the design and implementation of new languages.